 Author: Leon Wimmenhoeve

-How to use the Permission Policy header
+How to use the Permissions Policy header

 Why you should use the default plugin folder name for Really Simple Security